4ev-link/4ev.link/docs/README.md

 ## Security notes

 - Client-side scrypt stretching (N=16384, r=8, p=1, 32 B) before the request ever leaves the browser
-- Server re-hashes the received hash with bcrypt (cost 10) and stores only that
 - All write endpoints require a fresh reCAPTCHA token
 - Reserved-word blacklist prevents hijacking of paths such as api, dash, admin, etc